AnotherKamila/bsdops/README.md

 DebOps-derived reusable, integrated Ansible configs for FreeBSD-based machines.

 **Note: This is currently in a very very very early stage of development.
-Currently nothing is working.
-I am aiming to have the `bootstrap` playbook working soon.**
+Currently only `debops boostrap` works, and "extensive testing" is a dream.**

 ## How to use